 Anyway, dealing with that feeling, when your kids grow up is what is called "Empty Nest" and what I feel as falling through time.
 It's like the foundation of this house I call my life has been removed.
 Freeing.
 Scary.
 No matter how many others have gone through this, it is the first time for me.

 The rest of that article is pretty damn wonderful, by the way.
-If you want to read it, click here
+If you want to read it, click here.

 "How we fall into grace.
 You can't work or earn your way into it.
-You just fall.
-It lies below, it lies beyond.
-It comes to you, unbidden.” --Rick Bass
+You

 For a great article on Rick Bass, see this Orion magazine article.